shinde-ha/Data_Analysis/README.md

-# Practice codes for Data Analysis using python and R.
+# Practice codes for Data Analysis using python.